aennaco/Windows-11-Automated-Folder-Backup/README.md

 - Destination Folder: Specify the location where you want to store the backup files (e.g., external drive, network location).

 ## Execution
-- Manual Execution: Run the provided batch (.bat) and VBScript (.vbs) files manually to initiate the backup process.
+- Manual Execution: Run the VBScript (.vbs) and/or provided batch (.bat) file manually to initiate the backup process.
-- Scheduled Execution: Use Task Scheduler to schedule the batch (.bat) or VBScript (.vbs) files for automatic execution at desired intervals.
+- Scheduled Execution: Use Task Scheduler to **schedule VBScript (.vbs)** files for automatic execution at desired intervals.

 ## Contributing